State Office for the Protection of the Constitution of Baden-Württemberg: Legal basis

 The legal basis for the work of the State Office for the Protection of the Constitution of Baden-Württemberg is the Law on the Protection of the Constitution in Baden-Württemberg (LVSG – State Constitutional Protection Law – Baden-Württemberg) in the version of 5 December 2005.

-Kontrolle
+Control

 The LfV is subject to technical and administrative supervision by the Ministry of the Interior of Baden-Württemberg.
 Parliamentary monitoring is carried out by the Minister of the Interior informing the standing committee of the state parliament every six months and by the so-called G 10 Commission (Section 15 LVSG).